 Career development opportunities offer benefits to both members and your organization as a whole.
 Members can receive valuable training opportunities and advance in their professional skills.
 Meanwhile, your association can boost its reputation as a leader in the industry for continuing education.
-You can also increase member retention by appealing to their professional needs and interests.
+Plus, members are more likely to renew their membership with your association when you appeal to their professional needs and interests.

 There are plenty of programs and services you can offer members to help them grow in their careers and achieve professional goals.
 Whether you’re looking to build your career development program from scratch or supplement your existing program with new initiatives, here are a few professional development opportunities to offer members: